pnovok/IPDRStreamingFlink/README.md

 in case of unexpected job failures.
 A checkpoint’s lifecycle is managed by Flink, i.e. a checkpoint is created, owned, and released by Flink - without user interaction.
 Savepoints are created, owned and deleted solely by the user.

-To demo Flink application restart from checkpoint I created 2 empty Kafka topics: **ipdr_input** and **ipdr_output** and started a Flink job with the size of a Tumbling Window of 5 minutes and a checkpoint interval of 30 seconds.
+To demo Flink application restart from checkpoint  2 empty Kafka topics: **ipdr_input** and **ipdr_output** were created and  a Flink job started with the size of a Tumbling Window of 5 minutes and a checkpoint interval of 30 seconds.

 ```
 flink run -d -p 1 -ys 1 -ytm 1500 -ynm StreamingJob target/IPDRStreamingFlink.jar config/job.properties
 ```

-Then I ran IPDR data generator 3 times and inserted a total of 30 messages as shown on the Flink UI below.
+Then IPDR data generator ran 3 times and inserted a total of 30 messages as shown on the Flink UI below.

 ```
 java -cp IPDRProducer.jar data.generator.IPDRDataProducer pnovokshonov-1.pnovokshonov.root.hwx.site:9092 ipdr_input 10  1000 0